 No Tax Residence in Switzerland: Limited Tax Liability in Switzerland Persons not resident in Switzerland for tax purposes may nonetheless be subject to limited tax liability here if they have a specific economic nexus to the country.
-The most relevant factors to trigger such a liability include: permanent establishments in Switzerland; brokering in or ownership of Swiss real estate; exercising professional activities in Switzerland; membership of a board of directors or management of a Swiss legal entity; and the receipt of pension benefits from Swiss sources.
+The most relevant factors that trigger such a liability include: permanent establishments in Switzerland; brokering in or ownership of Swiss real estate; exercising professional activities in Switzerland; membership of a board of directors or management of a Swiss legal entity, and the receipt of pension benefits from Swiss sources.
 Swiss double taxation treaties contain provisions on how such income should be treated and on how double taxation can be avoided or mitigated.

-If limited tax liability applies, only a certain portion of income will be taxable in Switzerland.
+If limited tax liability applies, only a certain portion of income will be taxable in Switzerland (i.e. income stemming from the above-mentioned sources).
 At a minimum, this will include the revenue earned from Swiss sources.
 However, as a general rule, a person's global revenue will be used to calculate the applicable tax rate.